xosadmin/c5proj/readme.md

 #### How to get started
 - Clone this project
-- Install dependencies by `pip install requirements.txt`
+- Install dependencies by `pip install -r requirements.txt`
 - Use the command `flask --app app run` to start the web server

 #### Group members